top of page

 13 Children's Books About Dia De Los Muertos (Day of the Dead) + Video

 Day of the Dead (Dia de los Muertos) is not the same as Halloween.
-Day of the Dead is a special two day holiday that reunites the living and dead.
+Day of the Dead is a special two-day holiday that reunites the living and dead.
 Families create ofrendas (offerings) to honor their departed family members that have passed.
 These altars are decorated with bright yellow marigold flowers, photos of the departed, and the favorite foods and drinks of the one being honored.
 The offerings are believed to encourage visits from the land of the dead as the departed souls hear their prayers, smell their foods and join in the celebrations. (via Day of the Dead website)

 Disney/Pixar's Coco was an introduction to the Day of the Dead celebration for many people.
 If you haven't seen the movie, it's a great one to watch.
 (But be warned!
 If you're sentimental, you may shed a few tears because this one can definitely tug at your heartstrings).

 The following books provide children with a great introduction about the holiday, as well as providing an opportunity for children who celebrate the holiday to see their traditions reflected and honored.
 Some of the books are more informational while others are more geared for fun, but they all combine to make a great collection.
-Happy Reading!

 A family honors their living and dead relatives as they celebrate this holiday with shared food and stories.